 An award-winning, master painter in all the leading mediums, Johannes Vloothuis has exhibitions across the U.S., Canada and internationally.
 He has thousands of online students around the globe and is a regular online workshop instructor.
 Watch the interview below for an inside look into Johannes’ love for painting en plein air, his favorite painting mediums and the start of his career in art instruction.

-You can find Johannes Vloothuis’ three oil painting instruction videos (as well as more on acrylic painting, watercolor, and pastel) at the Artists Network Shop and streaming on Artists Network TV.
-You can also find many Paint Alongs and other courses from Johannes here.
+You can find Johannes Vloothuis’ instruction videos (as well as more on acrylic painting, watercolor, and pastel) at the Artists Network Shop and streaming on Artists Network TV.
+You can also find many Paint Alongs and other courses with tons of oil painting tips and hints for working in other media from Johannes here.